python/cpython/Doc/faq/library.rst

 How do I get a single keypress at a time?
 -----------------------------------------

-For Unix variants: There are several solutions.
+For Unix variants there are several solutions.
 It's straightforward to do this using curses, but curses is a fairly large module to learn.

 ..
 XXX this doesn't work out of the box, some IO expert needs to check why